President Tinubu Pens Heartfelt Letter to Wife on Her Birthday, “I Love You More Than Ever”

 • The President described her as a guiding light in both his personal life and national leadership

-In a message released from the Presidential Villa in Abuja, the President described his wife as a pillar of strength, a beacon of grace, and a quiet force whose contributions to the nation have often gone unrecognised.
+In a message released from the Presidential Villa in Abuja on the same day, the president described his wife as a pillar of strength, a beacon of grace, and a quiet force whose contributions to the nation have often gone unrecognised.

 Source: Twitter